 - (1) As of September 30, 2021, 300,000, 90,000 and 137,500 Options at an exercise of \$5.00 per share held by Mr. Garofalo, Ms. Man, Mr. Griffith have vested, respectively, and 25,000 Options at an exercise price of \$4.85 per share held by Mr. Mah have vested.
 All such vested Options were out-of-the-money.
-Value vested during the year is calculated by subtracting the exercise price of the Option (being the market price of \$5.00 for Options granted pre-IPO, or the closing price of the Company's shares on the NYSE American on the last trading day prior to the date of grant for Options granted post-IPO) from the market price of the Company's shares on the date the Option vested (being \$5.00 for Options vesting pre-IPO, and being the closing price of the Company's shares on the NYSE American on the vesting date for Options vesting post-IPO). - (2) Consists of performance-based Restricted Shares, where the underlying conditions were satisfied in the year ended September 30, 2021.
+Value vested during the year is calculated by subtracting the exercise price of the Option (being the market price of \$5.00 for Options granted pre-IPO, or the closing price of the Company's shares on the NYSE American on the last trading day prior to the date of grant for Options vesting pre-IPO, and being the closing price of the Company's shares on the MYSE American on the NYSE American on the vesting date for Options vesting pre-IPO, and being the closing price of the Company's shares on the NYSE American on the NYSE American on the vesting date for Options vesting pre-IPO. - (2) Consists of performance-based Restricted Shares, where the underlying conditions were satisfied in the year ended September 30, 2021.
 See "- Legacy Incentive Plan" for more information. - (3) Amounts in this column are paid as annual cash bonuses in respect of the financial year noted.
 These payments were made on November 25, 2021 of the following financial year.
 Amounts paid to each of the NEOs are in Canadian dollars.
 For the purposes hereof, such amounts have been converted from Canadian dollars to U.S. dollars based on the exchange rate of \$0.7885, being the exchange rate as of September 30, 2021. - (4) Consists of 133,333 Restricted Shares which vested on March 11, 2021 at a market price of \$4.72.